-Amidst the economic challenges of COVID-19, New Jersey is also pushing forward with additional projects to stimulate the economy.
-In June, Governor Murphy announced the New Jersey Wind Port.
-The port will be the first of its kind in the United States dedicated to offshore wind.
-Spread across 200-acres in Salem County’s Lower Alloways Creek Township, it will be a hub for staging, assembly and manufacturing for offshore wind projects on the East Coast.
+In June 2020, Governor Murphy announced a once-in-a-generation $300-400 million investment in the New Jersey Wind Port – the first purpose-built offshore wind marshaling port in the U.S. Spread across 200-acres in Salem County’s Lower Alloways Creek Township, it will be an East Coast hub for staging, assembly, and manufacturing for offshore wind projects.
 The future location of the port is a unicorn of sorts: it has the right physical characteristics for near-immediate development while also being away from other traditional elements of infrastructure such as electrical wiring, residential homes, and major bridges.

-For companies that are interested in supplying components and services as part of the new wind port, Choose New Jersey recommends they publicly indicate their interest by utilizing New Jersey’s Offshore Wind Supply Chain Registry.
+For companies that are interested in supplying components and services as part of the New Jersey Wind Port, Choose New Jersey recommends they publicly indicate their interest by utilizing New Jersey’s Offshore Wind Supply Chain Registry.
 There are also energy sales tax exemptions for manufacturers to develop clean energy technologies within Salem County, as well as additional incentives provided by other state departments and utility suppliers.

-While the State of New Jersey and major companies are investing in monumental projects, they’re also cognizant of the reality that innovation often comes from humble beginnings.
+While the State of New Jersey and global clean energy companies are investing in monumental projects, there’s also a need to create a local workforce pipeline to support this emerging industry and foster innovation.
 Many different initiatives are taking place across the state to help push the clean energy industry forward and build the foundation for the next generation.

 Ørsted Doubles Down on New Jersey

-By selecting Ørsted as the developer of its initial offshore wind farm, New Jersey is teaming up with one of the foremost global leaders in renewable energy.
-The Danish company is deepening its commitment to the State by partnering with New Jersey universities for research and workforce development initiatives.. Ørsted will be collaborating with Rowan University for potential offshore wind research opportunities and well as providing engineering clinics for students. Ørsted awarded $200,000 to Montclair State University’s Clean Energy and Sustainability Analytics Center, where the funding will be applied to the advancement of energy research as well as education opportunities for university students and STEM programs for younger students.
-Stockton University and Rutgers University have also signed partnerships with Ørsted, signaling that the company is invested in local sustainability and building New Jersey’s workforce pipeline.
+Ørsted is deepening its commitment to the State by partnering with New Jersey universities for research and workforce development. Ørsted will be collaborating with Rowan University for potential offshore wind research opportunities and providing engineering clinics for students.
+Furthermore, Ørsted awarded $200,000 to Montclair State University’s Clean Energy and Sustainability Analytics Center.
+The funding will be applied to the advancement of energy research as well as education opportunities for university students and STEM programs for younger students.
+Stockton University and Rutgers University have also signed MOUs with Ørsted, signaling that the company is invested in local sustainability and building New Jersey’s workforce pipeline.

 Rutgers, The State University of New Jersey, established the Ecocomplex Clean Energy Innovation Center to be a hub for cleantech, environmental research, and business incubation.
 Entrepreneurs have been working with the complex for almost two decades for technology concept assessments, testing and engineering support, permitting guidance, and business development and training.
 As with many incubators that are part of NJEDA’s NJ Ignite program, there are also outreach programs, networking meet-ups, and state of the art lab space to help startups scale.

 Another NJ Ignite incubator that is leading the way for cleantech startups is Kearny Point.
-In 2019, it partnered with Cleantech Open and the North East Clean Energy Council (NECEC) to provide six cleantech startups with free office space.
+In 2019, it partnered with Cleantech Open and the Northeast Clean Energy Council (NECEC) to provide six clean technology startups with free office space.

 “By building alliances with those committed to investing in a better, more equitable and sustainable world for future generations, this partnership with NECEC and Cleantech Open brings us a significant step closer to realizing our ultimate goal of addressing the myriad challenges facing our planet,” said Hugo Neu CEO Wendy Neu.